shukur-alom/library-management-system/README.md

 # Library Management System

 This Library Management System is a comprehensive solution for managing a library's operations.
-It includes features such as adding books, creating user accounts, purchasing books, viewing user books, and an admin panel for administrative tasks.
+It includes features such as adding books, purchasing books, viewing user books.

 ## Features